-- (1) Copies of all organizational documents, including records of votes; - (2) A list of its elected board members showing all of the community affiliations of those members; - (3) A map delineating the neighborhood represented by the neighborhood council; - (4) Such other materials evidencing the 'council's commitment to the principles of inclusivity, transparency, and participatory democracy, including its efforts to seek out and listen to a broad array of community opinions with regards to policy and practices that may affect the neighborhood and its residents and businesses; - (5) Affidavits, signed by each neighborhood council board member covenanting that each signatory shall observe all laws, regulations, and commonly held ethical standards, including recusal of any member who may have a conflict of interest, whether personal, financial, or organizational, in the performance of their duties.
-Each signatory shall acknowledge that failure to observe such laws, regulations, and standards may result in revocation of the 'council's designation as a recognized neighborhood council.
+- (1) Copies of all organizational documents, including records of votes; - A list of its elected board members showing all of the community affiliations that may include information about the connections to the neighborhood of those members; - (3) A map delineating the neighborhood represented by the neighborhood council; - (4) Such other materials evidencing the 'council's council's commitment to the principles of inclusivity, transparency, and participatory democracy, including its efforts to seek out and listen to a broad array of community opinions with regards to policy and practices that may affect the neighborhood and its residents and businesses; - (5) Affidavits, signed by each neighborhood council board member covenanting that each signatory shall observe all laws, regulations, and commonly held ethical standards adopted by the neighborhood council, including recusal of any member who may have a conflict of interest, whether personal, financial, or organizational, in the performance of their duties.
+Each signatory shall acknowledge that failure to observe such laws, regulations, and standards may result in revocation of the 'council's designation as a recognized neighborhood council.council's recognition.

-Upon receipt of such filings, the city council shall hold a public hearing to consider the council's request for designation as a recognized neighborhood council.
-The city council may approve the 'council's request for designation by a 1⁄2 vote after reviewing all submissions of the council and any testimony, oral and written, from the public hearing.
-Upon a favorable vote, the city council shall communicate the 'council's designation as a recognized neighborhood council to the mayor and to the council's officers.
+Upon receipt of such filings, the city council shall hold a public hearing to consider the council's request for designation as a recognized neighborhood council.recognition.
+The city council mayshall approve the 'council'scouncil's request for designationrecognition by a ^{2/3} vote after reviewing all submissions of the council and any testimony, oral and written, from the public hearing.
+Upon a favorable vote, the city council shall communicate the 'council's designation as a recognized neighborhood council_council's recognition to the mayor and to the council's officers.